d-w-moore/irods-development/Chapter_01.md

     == 5 == Y
     ```
-    We're now live with an iRODS server instance runnint inside the docker container.
+    We're now live with an iRODS server instance running inside the docker container.

   * 7.Try a manual `iput` and `ils`:
     ```